ericsonmatheus/ericsonmatheus/README.md

 ## Hello 👋

-I'm a fullstack web developer and I'm graduated by Estácio 💻

-I'm passionate about solving problems and learning.
-Always open to new challenges and ready to face changes.
+I'm a Data Analyst with a degree from Estácio 🎓
+I specialize in turning data into actionable insights and am passionate about solving problems through analytics.
+Transitioning from a fullstack web developer, I bring a unique perspective to data-driven solutions, blending technical expertise with analytical thinking.

-- In love with music and to play it 🎸
+- Enthusiast of music and a guitar player 🎸
-- Obsessed with the universe 🌌 🪐
+- Fascinated by the mysteries of the universe 🌌 🪐
-- Passionate about learning 👨‍🎓 👨‍💻
+- Lifelong learner, always ready for new challenges and growth 📚✨

 ##### How to reach me:
 👇🏼